Entry Requirements 2023

 Please see our Terms and Conditions.
-If you receive visa refusal you may wish to contact Warwick’s Immigration Service who can give you advice on how to proceed.
-Questions relating to the refund of Summer School tuition fees should be directed to the Summer School Administrator.
+If you receive a visa refusal you may wish to contact Warwick’s Immigration Service who can give you advice on how to proceed.
+Questions relating to the refund of Summer School tuition fees should be directed to the Summer School Admissions Team.

-How do I get to St Mary's from the airport?
+How do I get to the University of Warwick from the airport?